Genitourinary Cancer Care in the Western Suburbs

 Your doctor and other care providers collaborate weekly in multidisciplinary cancer conferences that are specific to genitourinary (prostate, bladder or kidney) cancer, bringing together expertise from a variety of disciplines to develop the best treatment plans for you.

 We offer a comprehensive minimally invasive surgical program, including robotics-assisted surgery, available to qualified prostate cancer patients.
-Northwestern Medicine is the only health system in Illinois to offer the precision of proton therapy for prostate cancer at the Northwestern Medicine Chicago Proton Center* in Warrenville.
+Northwestern Medicine is the only health system in Illinois to offer the precision of proton therapy for prostate cancer at the Northwestern Medicine Proton Center* in Warrenville.

 Nurse Navigators To Guide You